 “I am a mom.
 I am an immigrant.
 I am a woman of color.
 I am a wife.
 I am a neighbor.
 I am a social change leader.
 I strive for equity, dignity, and compassion in everything I do.
 My story is your story.”

-Santa Cruz felt like home from the moment I first came here to visit the University.
+From the moment I first came here to visit the University, Santa Cruz felt like home.
 The Santa Cruz mountains reminded me of the Alborz mountains that separated my hometown in Northern Iran from the major metropolitan cities.
 The Pacific Ocean smelled like the Caspian Sea that I grew up near.

 Santa Cruz has been my home and my community since then.
-Here in Santa Cruz, my husband and I started his integrative bodywork clinic business, I started my consulting business and most importantly, I became the mother of my two boys, 12-year-old Darioush 12 and 10-year-old Shyon.
+Here in Santa Cruz, my husband and I started his integrative bodywork clinic business, I started my consulting business and most importantly, I became the mother of my two boys, 14-year-old Darioush and 12-year-old Shyon.

 My educational background includes a Bachelor’s Degree in Psychology and French from UC Santa Cruz and a Master’s Degree in Social Work from San Jose State.